marcus67/little_brother/CONTRIBUTING.md

 * `npm install`
 * `ng serve`

-If all goes well, you will see this output ending in these lines:
+If all goes well, you will see some output ending in these lines:

 ![Angular_serve_successfully.png](doc/Angular_serve_successfully.png)

-The Angular development server will forward requests to the backend configured in in the `target` attribute of file [proxy.conf.json](littlebrother-frontend/src/proxy.conf.json).
+The Angular development server will forward requests to the backend configured in the `target` attribute of file [proxy.conf.json](littlebrother-frontend/src/proxy.conf.json).
 Make sure you start the LittleBrother on the same port.
 This is configured in the attribute `[StatusServer].port` of the LittleBrother configuration file.